“Kev, how can you still consider yourself an MARKETER?

 If I consider where I’m spending my time now, it all impacts on how we market ourselves – whether that’s setting and communicating the vision of where we want to be as an agency, working on our team culture, improving our service offering and delivery, building key relationships with clients or coaching our team…

-It all impacts how we communicate who we are and how we market ourselves – even down to every email I send, internal company presentation I deliver, discussion I have or decision I make.
+It all impacts how we communicate who we are and how we market ourselves – even down to every email I send, internal company presentation I deliver, a discussion I have or a decision I make.

 8) Focus, focus, focus!

-I’m still not sure I’ll ever get away from that feeling that I should be doing more when it comes to marketing.
+I’m still not sure if I’ll ever get away from that feeling that I should be doing more when it comes to marketing.